lawyer-omer/dv-221g-ap-tracker/README.md

 ```

-Replace `script.js` with the actual filename if it's different.

 3. The script will process the data, compare it across dates, and generate JSON and CSV files containing the identified differences.
 The exported files will be named `differences.json` and `differences.csv`.

 ## Features